deanmoses/tacocat-gallery-backbone2/README.md

 tacocat-gallery-backbone2
 =========================

-A HTML5 front end for tacocat.com's [Menalto gallery 2](http://galleryproject.org/) photo site using [Backbone.js](http://backbonejs.org/).
+A HTML5 front end for tacocat.com's photo site using [Backbone.js](http://backbonejs.org/).
+Displays both the dynamic albums served from [Menalto gallery 2](http://galleryproject.org/) as well as the static pre-2006 albums that have been parsed to static JSON.

 Made for phones, tablets and desktop browsers.

 ## How To Work With Project